xixiaofinland/sfterm.nvim/README.md

-# Description
+# Sfterm.nvim

-It creates an terminal in a float window, and send commands to it.

-Why?
-A better workflow:

-- No window switch.
-A float window on top.
+An integrated terminal tailored for Salesforce development, with a workflow that:

+- Has no window switch
 - Expand special chars (e.g. `%`, `%:p` to the file path) of your command
 - Stay in your current working file buffer when executing commands